Candra-Julius/React-Blanja/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Blanja is a simple e-commerce that allow users to buy anything that he want anytime anywhere.
+Blanja is one of portfolio project from PijarCamp, a website allow you either to buy or sell anything that you want anytime anywhere. this website was created using PERN Stack.

 ### Built With
 This app was built with some technologies below: